BigDataRepublic/k8s_training/README.md

 ![alt text](pictures/api-flow.png)

-The main things that you should know is that we want to store the predictions of the API in a Postgres container on the K8s cluster and that he API is packaged into a Docker image using the Dockerfile in the root directory.
+The main things that you should know is that we want to store the predictions of the API in a Postgres container on the K8s cluster and that the API is packaged into a Docker image using the Dockerfile in the root directory.

 # 1️⃣ Setup